jlries61/Distributed-SPM/README.md

 The instructions that follow are for Linux.
 Thus far, the distributions employed have been Fedora, Ubuntu, and OpenSUSE.

+`docs/Howto.md` is a detailed document explaining how to set up a distributed job using this system.
+The PDF version is `docs/Howto.pdf`.
+It will get simpler.

 ## What is required?

 * SPM 8.3 (non-GUI), available from [Salford Systems](https://www.salford-systems.com/products/spm).